-The TSA’s Board of Trustees and senior management team have made some tough but important decisions about the charity’s short-term goals and the team’s working patterns, to help us get through the coronavirus outbreak.
+The TSA’s Board of Trustees and senior management team have made some tough but important decisions about the charity’s short and long-term goals, to help us get through the coronavirus outbreak.
 You can read about the changes to our team structure here and here.

 How have the TSA’s short-term priorities changed?

 The TSA’s 2020 Business Plan has been temporarily put on hold, and the charity will focus on these critical areas:

 - Providing support and information to the TSC community, during this unprecedented time of uncertainty